enzoputachi/EnzoStore/README.md

     2. compile the userChema using the mongoose.model('ModelName', schema, 'collectionName') method.

 ## asynHandler.js:
+    This is where the asynHandler function is created.
+The function wraps an async function.
+If an async function succeeds, it returns the result as a promise.
+Else, it uses the catch method to handle the error gracefully.

 ## userRoutes.js"
 This is where we create routers(delibery trucks) and define routes(addressess) to which a specific request (GET, POST, PATCH, DELETE) will be carried out